top of page

 Batters-Thompson

-Erin’s passion for health disparity research has been reflected in her grant work with the SC Colorectal Cancer Screening Program, HIV Ryan White Programs, and the South Carolina Public Health Association.
-As a huge proponent of health education and promotion, Erin has spearheaded numerous public health initiatives with local hospitals and agencies while managing a diverse portfolio of major and corporate donors.
-Erin encourages collaboration as a keen connector of people and mission-oriented leader.
-In her free time, Erin enjoys mentoring young professionals, hosting dinner parties, and traveling.
-She is a member of Children’s National Hospital Clinical Ethics Committee, the American College of Healthcare Executives, Association of Fundraising Professionals, American Public Health Association, American Health Law Association, and is a Certified Institutional Review Board Administrator.
+As a proponent of community outreach and stakeholder engagement, Erin has spearheaded numerous public health initiatives with local hospitals and agencies while managing a diverse portfolio of major and corporate donors.
+Erin encourages collaboration as a keen connector of people and mission-oriented trailblazer.
+She is a member of the American College of Healthcare Executives (ACHE), the National Capital Health Care Executives (NCHE), the Association of Fundraising Professionals (AFP), the American Health Law Association (AHLA), Pediatric Clinical Ethics Committee at Children’s National Hospital, and the John Carroll Society (JCS).

-Erin jointly serves as the President and CEO of Calloway & Company, LLC, a nonprofit consulting firm.
+Beyond her professional endeavors, Erin enjoys mentoring young professionals, hosting dinner parties, and traveling.
+Erin jointly serves as the CEO of Calloway & Company, a nonprofit consulting firm.

 Erin M. Calloway